Measuring Fingerprints of Web-filtered Text Datasets and Fingerprint Propagation Through Training: Reproducibility

 \section{Reproducibility}

 This work is fully reproducible, as all resources and tools used are publicly available.
 Our classifier is based on the languge model code from the OpenLM repository \cite{open_lm}, which is a public repository designed for research on medium-sized language models.
 All datasets considered in this study are publicly available.
-The rewriting experiments are performed with GPT-4o mini, and thus leverage the OpenAI API.
-For our bias propagation experiments we use publicly available pretrained LLMs.
+The rewriting (Sec. \ref{sec:rewrite_experiments}) and dataset categorization (Sec. \ref{sec:categorization}) experiments are performed with GPT-4o mini, and thus leverage the OpenAI API.
+For our fingerprint propagation experiments we use publicly available pretrained LLMs.
+For the instruction finetuned LLMs (Sec. \ref{sec:LLM_class_exp}), we use the respective APIs for the closed-source models (GPT-4o, Claude, Gemini) and the Together AI API for the open-source ones (Llama, Qwen, DeepSeek, GPT-OSS).
 All code, dataset and LLM download links, and reproduction instructions are on Github: \href{https://github.com/MLI-lab/LLM_data_bias}{https://github.com/MLI-lab/LLM\_data\_bias} .